U.S. Navy Memories Part One: June 1967 - October 1968

 Defense Language Institute Chinese Mandarin Training - Sept 67 - July 68

 I got orders to take a 37-week aural-comprehension course in Chinese Mandarin because I did exceptionally well on an aptitude test measuring ability to learn languages taken during basic training.
 After two or three weeks of home leave in September of 1967, I had my first flight from Milwaukee to San Francisco.
 After spending an interesting night and day in the City by the Bay, I continued in a small propeller plane to Monterey where my Chinese class was scheduled to begin around October 8.
 Arriving in Monterey approximately two weeks prior to the start of class, I was assigned temporary duty as a duty driver at the Naval Post Graduate School.

 When my Mandarin course finally began, I was placed in a class with seven other enlisted Navy members.
 My class met six hours a day five days a week.
 We had a different native Chinese instructor for each hour of the day.
 Classes were conducted mostly in Chinese with an emphasis on listening and speaking.
 I thought the most challenging class was during period one when we recited in pairs short dialogs memorized the night before.

 It was college life all over again staying in a dormitory and sharing a room with an enlisted Army guy who was studying Korean.
-We ate in a big mess hall near our barracks and had facilities for washing clothes.
+We dined in a big mess hall near our barracks and had facilities for washing clothes.